 Your blade.
 Make sure you're using a sharp blade.
 A dull blade will increase the chances of red bumps.
 They need changed roughly every 4 - 7 shaves to ensure smooth hair removal.

 Preparation.
 A warm bath.
 A hot shower.
 This is essential before shaving.
 The heat from warm water will soften your hair and make it stand up ready to be shaved.

 How a single-blade razor can help fight razor bumps.

-Our Plastic Free Razors use a single, sharp blade.
-This allows our razor to cut at the surface of the skin.
+The Lane44 Razor uses a single, sharp blade.
+This allows it to cut at the surface of the skin.
 The results; fewer passes, a closer shave, no ingrown hairs.
 This all adds up to a HUGE reduction in shaving rash on legs.

 Always use a sharp blade.
 With the cost of blades going through the roof, it’s tempting to not switch blades as often as we should but using a dull razor blade is a leading cause of shaving rash on legs.

 So what happens when you use a less sharp blade.
 Well, a dull razor blade tugging and nicking at your skin causes the area around the hair follicles to inflame as well as increasing the likelihood of cutting yourself.

 With a dull razor blade, you'll need to go over and over the same area to get a close shave.
 You're also more likely to apply pressure which increases the chances you'll cut under the skins surface which leads us nicely to our next point.

 So to avoid irritation when you shave your legs, always use a sharp blade and avoid shaving with a dull blade.